 The biceps runs from the shoulder to the elbow and controls shoulder and elbow flexion (flex biceps).
 The biceps tendons anchor the main muscle bulk of the biceps to its bony attachments.
 A biceps tear can be a complete tear or a partial tear.

 - Sudden sharp pain, popping sound when lifting object

 - Bruising following pain

-- Difficulty, weakness or pain when pushing off the ground
+- Difficulty, weakness or pain when pushing off the ground or from a chiar

 - Muscle deformity, ‘bulge of muscle in the arm’